CDU55/Defect-Oriented-Llm-Assisted-Test-Generation/README.md

 # Defect-Oriented-Llm-Assisted-Test-Generation

-This repository contains the artifacts for an empirical study on how well large language models (LLMs) generate Solidity unit tests from test templates.
-It includes input contracts, test templates, generated outputs, and experimental results.
+This repository contains the artifacts for our empirical study regarding the potential of Large Language Models (LLMs) to generate valid Solidity Forge/Kontrol tests from test templates.

 ## Repository Structure